 - Learn to make things from scratch like cakes, biscuits and muesli bars.

 - Never, ever buy bottled water.
 It’s expensive and the plastic bottles are not good for the environment.
 Get a reusable water bottle and fill it from the tap.
-We use these ones in our home.
 Everyone has their own color and they are over two years old and still work like a charm.

 - Things tend to go on sale at the same time every year.
 Meal plan around what’s on special this season.